nihalbaig0/Badlad/README.md

 # Badlad Repo

-This repository contains the training and inference notebook, along with the presentation for **BUET CSE Fest DL Enigma 2.0**.
+This repository contains the training and inference notebook, along with the presentation for **BUET CSE Fest DL Enigma 2.0** of Team Oppenheimer.
 The project focuses on solving the **Bangla Document Layout Analysis** problem using **LayoutLM**.

 ---